Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 *"Do it.
 We don’t have long before we’re suit-exhausted.
 Make it count."*

 Costello clicked his radio to acknowledge, and took a moment to study the small mourning circle around the transports.
 The dead Gaoians - and there were more than just Tyal and Ayma - were being respectfully lined up, covered.
-It wasn’t a good time...but there just wasn’t going to *be* a good time, and they had a mission.
+It wasn’t a good time... but there just wasn’t going to *be* a good time, and they had a mission.

 He took a deep breath and joined them.